shubhamAW/login_system/README.md

   1. for that fire command
       ``` pip install pycryptodome==3.10.1```
-  2. and not install pyrebase
+  2. and now install pyrebase
       ```pip install pyrebase4 ```

 8. Now run your project